websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 ## Install Elasticsearch

-1. Download an Elasticsearch archive from [Elastic's website](https://www.elastic.co).
+1. Download an Elasticsearch archive (not the OSS version) from [Elastic's website](https://www.elastic.co).

     ```important::
        Download the latest Elasticsearch archive `compatible with your Liferay version <./connecting-to-elasticsearch.html#available-liferay-connector-applications.md>`_.